mernst/uwisdom/Emacs.md

 To save (or execute some other gnus keystroke command upon) multiple articles to a file in GNUS, use '&' in Subject mode.
 This only works on articles past point.
-In gnus, do C-c C-r to caesar-rotate the text of an article.
+In gnus, do <kbd>C-c C-r</kbd> to caesar-rotate the text of an article.
-In gnus 5, use  S o m  to forward the current article.
+In gnus 5, use  <kbd>S o m</kbd>  to forward the current article.

 Kill file like so: